lhartikk/naivecoin/dewblock-dew/README.md

-# Dewcoin-dew Package
+# Dewblock-dew Package

 This package has two modes: local mode and dew mode.

-In local mode, dewcoin behaves like Naivecoin.
+In local mode, dewblock behaves like Naivecoin.

-In dew mode, dewcoin behaves like Naivecoin without the blockchain.
-Thus, dewcoin-dew does not need huge memory like a normal blockchain system.
+In dew mode, dewblock behaves like Naivecoin without the blockchain.
+Thus, dewblock-dew does not need huge memory like a normal blockchain system.

 #### Installation and System Start